One dead following quadruple shooting at 19th and Vine in Kansas City

-KANSAS CITY, MO (KCTV) --- One person has been killed and three others are hurt following a shooting near 19th and Vine in Kansas City late Sunday evening.
+KANSAS CITY, MO (KCTV) -- One person has been killed and three others were hurt following a shooting near 19th and Vine in Kansas City late Sunday evening.

-The shooting was reported just after 10 p.m. on Sunday night in the area.

-One victim died and three others were transported to the hospital with non-life threatening injuries.

 A fifth person suffered a broken leg from running away from the scene.